wan54/ionicDynamicMasterDetail/README.md

 There are two custom directives:

 - `dynamic-md-layout` enables dynamic master detail layout.
-- `should-expose-when` enables the sidemenu to be automatically hidden when opening sub contents from the main page.
+- `should-expose-when` allows the sidemenu to be automatically hidden when opening sub contents from the main page.